 Container Networking

-This section discusses the networking modes that are supported by PubSub+ software event broker containers and provides some links to additional information that may be helpful.
+The following sections describes the networking modes that are supported by PubSub+ software event broker containers and provides some links to additional information that may be helpful:

 Rootful Mode